HPCA2026/HPCA2026-Paper-66-Rebuttal/README.md

 ### 3.3 Actual Iteration Latency Measurement versus Block Bit-widths

 &nbsp;&nbsp;  Figure 6 shows the measured average iteration latency of HR-DCIM silicon verification across different block bit-widths.
-Our silicon-verified HR-DCIM features 137b×128 CIM macros with the correction hardware parallelism = 8, as mentioned in the paper.
+Our silicon-verified HR-DCIM features 137b×128 CIM macros with the correction hardware parallelism = 8, as mentioned in our paper.
 The theoretical worst-case iteration latency is shown in Figure 6-Right. **Even using the smallest block bit-width (i.e., 4b) with the highest aliasing degree (137b / 4b ≈ 35), its worst-case iteration latency is still much less than CIM bit-serial computing cycles.** In other words, **the iteration correction can be fully overlapped by CIM bit-serial computation without introducing additional latency.**

 <div align="center">
 	<img src="https://github.com/HPCA2026/HPCA2026-Paper-66-Rebuttal/blob/main/images/Latency.png" alt="Editor" width="600">